Wonderland station

 A previous station, Bath House, was open near the site on the Boston, Revere Beach and Lynn Railroad from approximately 1900 to 1940.
 Wonderland station opened in January 1954.
 It was rebuilt in 1995, repaired in 2008, and upgraded with a large parking garage and pedestrian bridge in 2012.

-The station plays a role in the 1998 film Next Stop Wonderland as the eponymous destination of the main characters.

 History

 BRB&L

 The narrow-gauge Boston, Revere Beach and Lynn Railroad (BRB&L) opened from East Boston to Lynn on July 29, 1875.
 The line ran directly adjacent to the beachfront, a popular summer destination, on the alignment of the modern Revere Beach Boulevard.
 The Eastern Railroad opened its Chelsea Beach Branch in 1881 along the modern Blue Line corridor slightly inland.
 A third line - the Boston, Winthrop, and Shore Railroad - shared the Chelsea Beach Branch alignment in 1884-5.
 None of the three railroads initially stopped at the modern station site, which was then an unpopulated swampy area.
 The BRB&L had a stop named Atlantic (later renamed as Revere Street) at Revere Street some 2000 feet to the north of the modern station site from the beginning of its operations; the other railroads may have briefly had Revere Street stops as well.

 The Chelsea Beach Branch, which operated only during the summer, ended operations in 1891, although the rails remained in place until the 1920s.
 In April 1897, the BRB&L was moved inland onto the modern right-of-way next to the abandoned Chelsea Beach Branch.
 A new station, Bath House, was soon built on the east side of the tracks across from the new Revere Beach Bath House, just north of the modern station site.
 By 1928 the line was electrified, with pre-pay stations - more a rapid transit line than a conventional railroad.
 However, due to the Great Depression, the BRB&L shut down on January 27, 1940.